Maxime Rodinson: Syria and Lebanon (1940–1947)

-Professor of Oriental Languages and Marxist without a party
+Professor of oriental languages and Marxist without a political party

 In 1948, Rodinson became a librarian at the Bibliothèque Nationale in Paris, where he was put in charge of the Muslim section.
 In 1955, he was appointed director of studies at the École pratique des hautes études, becoming a professor of classical Ethiopian four years later.
 Rodinson left the Communist Party in 1958, following Nikita Khrushchev's revelations of Stalin's crimes amid accusations of using the association to further his career, but nonetheless remained a Marxist.
 According to Rodinson himself, the decision was based on his agnosticism, and he explained that being a party member was like following a religion and he wanted to renounce "the narrow subordination of efforts at lucidity to the exigencies of mobilization, even for just causes."

 He became well known when he published Muhammad in 1961, a biography of the prophet's life written from a sociological point of view, a book which is still banned in parts of the Arab world.
 Five years later, he published Islam and Capitalism, a study of the economic decline of Muslim societies.
 He participated with other colleagues committed to the left (Elena Cassin, Maurice Godelier, André-Georges Haudricourt, Charles Malamoud, Jean-Paul Brisson, Jean Yoyotte, Jean Bottero) in a Marxist think tank organised by Jean-Pierre Vernant.
 This group took on an institutional form with the creation, in 1964, of the Centre des recherches comparées sur les sociétés anciennes, which later became the Centre Louis Gernet, focusing more on the study of ancient Greece.
 He was awarded the 1995 Prize by the Rationalist Organisation.

 Rodinson died on 23 May 2004 in Marseille.